What this article will help you decide

 - Inspect Drains: Check French drains and swales for blockages or damage, particularly after heavy storms.

-- Reassess Grading: Periodically check the grading around your home to ensure it still slopes away from the foundation. ## Need Help with Your Drainage Issues?
-If you're experiencing persistent drainage problems or need professional assistance, don’t hesitate to reach out.
+- Reassess Grading: Periodically check the grading around your home to ensure it still slopes away from the foundation. ## Want service for Your Drainage Issues?
+If you're experiencing persistent drainage problems or need help from a licensed plumber, call when it works for you.
 Our team at Economy Plumbing Services is here to help you protect your home.
-Call us today at our team for a consultation or service appointment.
+Call our team today for a consultation or service appointment.

 Austin-area homes deal with a combination of clay-heavy soil, sudden storm bursts, heat, and hard water.
 That mix affects both indoor and outdoor drainage because scale can narrow pipes over time while runoff can expose grading issues around the property.
 A drain problem that seems random in mild weather often becomes more obvious after heavy use, a major rain, or a stretch of heat that changes how water moves around the structure.